PramodMunaweera/godot-4-mobile-app-dev/04_Project_Setup_for_Mobile_Development/04_Project_Setup_for_Mobile_Development.md

 - **Screen Sizes**: Mobile devices come in various sizes and resolutions, so design your UI to be resolution-independent by using anchors and margins in the UI, and avoid hard-coding positions.
 - **Touch Input**: Implement touch controls instead of keyboard/mouse inputs.
 - **Performance**: Mobile devices have limited resources compared to desktops, so you need to optimize your app for performance.
 Reduce texture sizes, limit draw calls, and ensure efficient use of resources.
-- **File Size**: Keep your game's file size reasonable for mobile downloads.
+- **File Size**: Keep your app's file size reasonable for mobile downloads.

 ## **Project Setup and Configuration for Mobile Development**